-Home > Health Library > Coenzyme Q10 (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI]
+Home > Health Library > Coenzyme Q10 (PDQ®): Integrative, alternative, and complementary therapies - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 This cancer information summary provides an overview of the use of coenzyme Q10 in cancer therapy.
 The summary includes a history of coenzyme Q10 research, a review of laboratory studies, and data from investigations involving human subjects.
 Although several naturally occurring forms of coenzyme Q have been identified, Q10 is the predominant form found in humans and most mammals, and it is the form most studied for therapeutic potential.
 Thus, it will be the only form of coenzyme Q discussed in this summary.

 Many of the medical and scientific terms used in the summary are hypertext linked (at first use in each section) to the NCI Dictionary of Cancer Terms, which is oriented toward nonexperts.
 When a linked term is clicked, a definition will appear in a separate window.

 Reference citations in some PDQ cancer information summaries may include links to external websites that are operated by individuals or organizations for the purpose of marketing or advocating the use of specific treatments or products.
 These reference citations are included for informational purposes only.
 Their inclusion should not be viewed as an endorsement of the content of the websites, or of any treatment or product, by the PDQ Integrative, Alternative, and Complementary Therapies Editorial Board or the National Cancer Institute.